 Awards & Grants

-• Awarded project: Craft Frontiers Foundation
+• Funded project: Craft Frontiers Foundation

-• Awarded project: City Canvas
+• Funded project: City Canvas

 • Awarded by the Foreign, Commonwealth and Development Office (FCDO), UK for a fully-funded master’s degree.